-You must increase your basis in the property by the amount you spend on repairs that substantially prolong the life of the property, increase its value, or adapt it to a different use.
-To make this determination, compare the repaired property to the property before the casualty.
+You must increase your basis in the property by the amount you spend on repairs that restore the property to its pre-casualty condition.
 Do not increase your basis in the property by any qualified disaster mitigation payments (discussed earlier under Disaster Area Losses).
 See Adjusted Basis in Publication 551 for more information on adjustments to basis.